hadley/adv-r/Functions.md

 ## Function arguments

 It's useful to distinguish between the formal arguments and the actual arguments to a function.
 The formal arguments are a property of the function, whereas the actual or calling arguments vary each time you call the function.
-This section discusses how calling arguments are mapped to formal arguments, how you can call a function given a list of argunments, how default arguments work and the impact of lazy evaluation.
+This section discusses how calling arguments are mapped to formal arguments, how you can call a function given a list of arguments, how default arguments work and the impact of lazy evaluation.

 ### Calling functions